 Politics and social media have become closely intertwined in recent years.
-Social media platforms allow political candidates to engage with their constituents, build support for their campaigns, and spread the word about their platforms.
+Social media platforms allow political candidates to engage with their constituents, build campaign support, and spread the word about their platforms.

-Today, it’s more important than ever for political candidates to make sure they’re leveraging social media publishing as part of their campaign strategy.
+Today, it’s more important than ever for political candidates to ensure they’re leveraging social media publishing as part of their campaign strategy.
 Let’s examine why social media publishing is so important for political campaigns.

 If you’re running a political campaign, you need to be engaging with voters through social media.
 Social media publishing is an effective way to reach your target audience and build relationships with them.